One dead, around 10 injured in Guinea opposition protest

 Opposition leaders temporarily suspended demonstrations earlier this month to allow U.N.-brokered talks with the government to take place but later called for renewed protests, accusing Conde of sabotaging the negotiations.

-The opposition says Conde did not consult them before announcing the June poll date and says voter lists are being revised in favour of the president's political allies.
+The opposition says Conde did not consult them before announcing the June poll date and says voter lists are being revised in favor of the president's political allies.

 They also demand that Guineans abroad be allowed to vote.